Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 Julian chuckled as she flipped over onto the floor, twitched her tail at it, then stood up and tried to reclaim some dignity, kind of like a cat who’d just fallen off something and was trying to walk it off.

-“I never did get used to that,” he admitted.
-“I think pilots do it deliberately.
-Xiù sure did.”
+"I never did get used to that," he admitted.
+"I think pilots do it deliberately.
+Xiù sure did."

-“Shyoo has *big* mischief in her soul,” the Singer replied.
-She twitched her tail again, then stepped forward to consider the world below. “...So these are our sky-tribe-lands.
-Funny thing, for another sky-tribe to claim land *for* us that we never saw before.”
+"Shyoo has *big* mischief in her soul," the Singer replied.
+She twitched her tail again, then stepped forward to consider the world below. "...So these are our sky-tribe-lands.
+Funny thing, for another sky-tribe to claim land *for* us that we never saw before."

-“It’s supposed to prevent wars.
-Didn’t work so well, but I like the idea in principle,” Julian said.
-“Should be about an hour until we land.
-Falling safely down through the sky and landing are the careful bits.”
+"It’s supposed to prevent wars.
+Didn’t work so well, but I like the idea in principle," Julian said.
+"Should be about an hour until we land.
+Falling safely down through the sky and landing are the careful bits."

-“And then what?”
+"And then what?"
 Vemik asked.

-“We find a place to land, we set up the jump array, the others come through, and then… well, we see what kind of planet she is.”
-Julian patted the wall beside him. *“Misfit’s* done it plenty of times.
-It’s what she was made for.”
+"We find a place to land, we set up the jump array, the others come through, and then… well, we see what kind of planet she is."
+Julian patted the wall beside him. *"Misfit’s* done it plenty of times.
+It’s what she was made for."

-“What do we do until we land?”
+"What do we do until we land?"
 Vemik asked.

-“My advice?
+"My advice?
 Watch the view.
-There’s nothing like it.”
+There’s nothing like it."
 Julian perched himself on the back of the couch, facing the window, and followed his own advice.
 And for a little while, that feeling of being out of his element went away.

 It was good to do this again, one last time.
 ___